wuboy0307/go-gpdb/test/README.md

 [.....]
 ```

-a cross [X] indicated that checks didn't pass and you will need to check the logs to understand the reason. the logs are available on the location "/tmp"
+a cross [X] indicated that checks didn't pass

 for eg.s